Jomsaruj/MongoDB-GuessingGame/README.md

 <img width="1436" alt="gg" src="https://user-images.githubusercontent.com/59832457/113494694-dd52ae80-9514-11eb-847e-b64af5806610.png">

 ## Vision Statement
 The main objective of this project is to understand some basic concept of MongoDB.
-Therefore, application might not very robust and pretty.
+Therefore, application may not very robust and not look very pretty.
+Developer only focus on the basic concept of using MongoDB

 ## Instruction to run the application
 This application is required to run using Docker.